 Audio Gear for YouTube Videos

-More important than camera gear is audio gear when it comes to making videos.
+More important than camera gear is audio gear when it comes to making YouTube videos.
 This fact was reiterated in the YouTube Space course we took.

 Zoom iQ7.
 This stereo microphone for iOS works great with the iPhone.
 We also put the phone on airplane mode to eliminate any unwanted feedback.